-ChurchSuite's event invitation feature enables churches to invite certain people to an event by email invitation, and be able to track who has seen the invite, which people have responded to the invite and who is yet to respond.
-The user experience also makes engaging with your events simple and intuitive - often with just a single button click.
+ChurchSuite's event invitation feature enables Calendar module Users to send an email invitation for an event and track who has opened the email, which people have accepted and declined, and who is yet to respond.
+The end-user experience for invitation recipients makes engaging with your events simple and intuitive - often with just a single button click.

 Sending event invitations